 Composition of the atmosphere

 Absence of growth-restricting substances

-not act independently example - inverse relationship
+not act independently example - inverse relationship between soil moisture

 Temperature directly affects

 - loss of water

 rate of these processes increases with an increase in temperature.
 Responses